PavelKa/dummy-mock-generator-maven-plugin/readme.md

 ## Overview

-The `dummy-mock-generator` Maven Plugin is designed for creating mock objects from GDSL files and generating GDSL files from Maven scripts.
+The `dummy-mock-generator` Maven Plugin is designed for creating mock objects from GDSL files and generating GDSL files from a groovy scripts.
 It is primarily intended for testing Jenkins shared libraries but can be used in any scenario where classes are not available for mocking.

 ## Features